 Storage

-Storing Creamy Chicken Soup
+Creamy Chicken Soup Recipe Leftovers?

 Process shots-- images of the chicken being added back into the pot

-What To Serve With Creamy Chicken Soup
+What To Serve With Creamy Chicken Soup:

 5 from 3 votes

-Creamy Chicken Soup
+Creamy Chicken Soup Recipe

-One-pot Creamy Chicken Soup is thick, hearty, and packed with veggies and tender chicken.
+One-pot Creamy Chicken Soup Recipe is thick, hearty, and packed with veggies and tender chicken.
 Perfect for dunking hearty, buttered bread!

 Prep Time: 35 minutes